HowTo: Use FindPointsGSLIB for high-order interpolation

 FindPointsGSLIBto transfer solution between overlapping meshes to enforce Dirichlet conditions at the inter-domain boundaries. -

-cht Navier miniapp demonstrates how a conjugate heat transfer problem can be solve with the incompressible Navier-Stokes equations and the unsteady heat equation solved on different grids.
+cht Navier miniapp demonstrates how a conjugate heat transfer problem can be solved with the incompressible Navier-Stokes equations and the unsteady heat equation solved on different grids.
 Here,

 FindPointsGSLIBis used to transfer the solution from one mesh to another to couple the two PDEs.